mhelke/Thoth/README.md

 # Thoth
-Thoth is a UCI-compatible chess engine written in C.
+Named after the Egyptian god of the moon, knowledge, and wisdom, Thoth is an open-source chess engine written in C.

+Thoth supports the Universal Chess Interface (UCI) protocol.
+It can be run with a UCI-compatible chess GUI such as [Arena](http://www.playwitharena.de/).

 ## Performance
   * Elo: